210419-Appian/project-1-cliftonwferguson/README.md

 # Banking API
 The Banking API will manage the bank accounts of its users.
-It will be managed by the Bank's employees and admins.
-Employees and Admins count as Standard users with additional abilities.
+The Bank has three types of users: Admins, Employees, and Standard Users.
+Admins and Employees are both considered standard users with additional functionality.
+All users are able to log in and out using their username and password.
+Standard users are only able to see their accounts.
+All users are able to transfer funds within their owned accounts.
+Admin users are able to transfer funds between different user accounts.

 ## Technologies Used
 * Spring Tool Suite